LopEared/4.LinuxBash/README.md

 # itrStudy
-This repository is for learning assignments
+This repository is for learning assignments from tasks.